All Episodes

 Yeah, I remember this.

-Yeah, so that's that's that's that's um uh Brett.
+So that's that's that's um uh Brett.

 And Brett has a podcast called the Dark Horse Podcast.

-Uh he's not a virologist per se, but he's familiar with genetics and variants and determining whether or not something may be manufactured or naturally occurring, right?
+He's not a virologist per se, but he's familiar with genetics and variants and determining whether or not something may be manufactured or naturally occurring, right?

-And um uh he has uh he did an episode with Dr. I believe his name is Dr. Pierre Corey.
+And he has, he did an episode with Dr. I believe his name is Dr. Pierre Corey, but I could be butchering that.

-The first being that you can't get emergency use privileges for a vaccine if there is an effective treatment on the market, and the second being that the drug is uh a very old, cheap, wily made drug, and uh the pharmaceutical can't make any money off of it because yeah, it's not it's it's uh public domain or whatever.
+The first being that you can't get emergency use privileges for a vaccine if there is an effective treatment on the market.

 Yeah, I know, right?

-Because it's it's an interesting one.
+Because it's an interesting one.

-Um, and what what is it, the section 230 or something like that?
+The section 230 or something like that?

-Yeah, um it's a tough one because we're really in unprecedented moments here.
+It's a tough one because we're really in unprecedented moments here.

 That's right.

-And then at the same token, it's like the private businesses are like, look, it's our first amendment right as a private business to determine what we want or do not want on our platform.
+And then at the same token, it's like the private businesses are like, look, it's our First Amendment right as a private business to determine what we want or do not want on our platform, which gets hairy for a couple of reasons.

-The first one is well, if you're determining what is or is not on your platform, then you're not a platform anymore.
+The first one is, well, if you're determining what is or is not on your platform, then you're not a platform anymore.

-You're a publisher because you're editing, and then 230 may not apply to you, right?
+And then 230 may not apply to you, right?

-And then um, if you go beyond that and you look at all the federal government contracts that these major tech companies have, international government contracts that they have, constant explicit pressure from specific leaders on Twitter, like threatening antitrust uh lawsuits.
+And then if you go beyond that and you look at all the federal government contracts that these major tech companies have, international government contracts that they have, constant explicit pressure from specific leaders on Twitter, like threatening antitrust lawsuits.

-So I I'm not sure that it's actually a private business.
+And so I'm not sure that it's actually a private business.

 Right.

-Well, it's a tailspin, you know.
+Well, it's a tailspin, you know?

 So what do you do?

-So you you you go and you buy a radio station, and that's the solution.
+You go and you buy a radio station, and that's the solution.

-I just let them come back.
+You know, I just let them.

 I thought about doing that.